rankrausz/ChessAI/README.md

 ## Wanna play?

-To run the game, make sure your working directory is ChessAI and run main.py.
+To run the game you'll need to install PyGame, make sure your working directory is ChessAI and run main.py.

-press r to go to main menu.
+press r to go to main menu

 press u to undo last move